sandeepdara-sd/ATS_Resume_Builder/ADMIN_SETUP_FREE_TIER.md

 ### If you get "Invalid secret key" error:
 - Make sure you're using the correct secret: `create-admin-2024`
 - Check for typos in the JSON body
+- Verify the `ADMIN_CREATION_SECRET` environment variable is set correctly in Render

 ## 📝 Environment Variables for Render